mit-bwsi-racecar-ms/website/docs/intro/curriculum.rst

 It is recommended that you go through the modules in order.
 Each section builds upon knowledge learned in the previous sections (ie. OpenCV builds upon Python knowledge, and RACECAR builds upon both Python and OpenCV knowledge)

-Website Usage Guide
+Website Guide
 -------------------------------
 All class materials (ie. lecture slides, labs, and kahoot review games) are in the "CURRICULUM" section of the website.
-Visit the `Course Materials <https://mit-bwsi-racecar-ms.github.io/website/docs/resources/course_materials.html>`_ page to view all the materials in one central location.

 For a quick review of concepts learned, check out the "CHEATSHEETS" section of the website.